tqnam2002/tqnam2002/README.md

 # 💫 About Me:

-## 🤖 Currently working on:
+## 🤖 Currently studying on:

-- Developing an AI project using PyTorch and TensorFlow🔬🤖
+- MERN tech stack to create e-commerce web app
-- Designing and coding a dynamic website using NextJS 🌐💻
+- E-Commerce and Digital Marketing :smile:

 ## 🤝 Looking to collaborate on: